JackEdTaylor/shinynorms/README.md

 ## How to use

+### Running Online

 The app is currently hosted online at the following urls:

 * [shiny.psy.gla.ac.uk/jackt/shinynorms](https://shiny.psy.gla.ac.uk/jackt/shinynorms) (University of Glasgow Psychology Shiny server)
 * [jackt.shinyapps.io/shinynorms](https://jackt.shinyapps.io/shinynorms/) (total monthly usage is limited; timeout after 30 minutes)

+### Running Locally

-You can also run the app locally in R with:
+It is usually more reliable to run the app locally in R with:

 ```
 shiny::runGitHub(repo="shinynorms", username="JackEdTaylor")
 ```

-Finally, you can download the repository and run `app.R`.
+Alternatively, you can download the repository and run `app.R`.

 ## Dependencies